Lunge mine

-The Shitotsubakurai (刺突爆雷) or lunge mine was a suicidal anti-tank weapon developed and used by the Empire of Japan during the Second World War.
-It used a HEAT type charge.
-This weapon was used by the CQC units of the Imperial Japanese Army.
-The weapon itself was a conical hollow charge anti-tank mine, placed inside a metallic container and attached to the end of a wooden stick.
-The weapon was officially adopted by the Japanese Army in 1944; with the first noted combat use in Leyte in December 1944.
-During 1945 it caused additional victims in the Pacific Theater, where it commonly saw action against American armour.
+The Shitotsubakurai (刺突爆雷 lit.
+"Thrusting Depth Charge") or lunge mine was a suicidal anti-tank weapon developed and used by the Empire of Japan during World War II.
+It used a high-explosive anti-tank charge.
+It was used by the close-quarters battle units of the Imperial Japanese Army.
+The weapon was a conical hollow charge anti-tank mine, placed inside a metallic container and attached to the end of a wooden stick.
+The weapon was officially adopted by the Japanese Army in 1944, with the first noted combat use in Leyte in December 1944.
+During 1945, it caused additional victims in the Asiatic-Pacific Theater, where it commonly saw action against American armour.
 Later that year, some Japanese Imperial Army manuals of the weapon were discovered by US troops.

 Design

-The weapon itself was a conical hollow charge attached to one end of the weapon, which was a wooden stick used to hold the weapon during its transport and use.
-The mine had three equally spaced legs facing forward around the conical explosive base of the weapon.
-The detonator of the weapon was situated at the end of the conical base.
+The lunge mine consisted of a conical hollow charge attached to one end of a wooden stick used to hold it during its transport and use.
+The mine had three equally spaced legs facing forward around the conical explosive base.
+The detonator was situated at the end of the conical base.
 The handle was connected to the mine body with a length of tubing through which it could slide once the safety pin was removed and the copper shear wire broken by impact with the target, at which point the steel striker at its end would be driven into the detonator.

-The conical mine body was 11.6 inch long and 8 inch in diameter at its base, weighing 11 lb including the 6.6 lb of crude TNT filling.
+The conical mine body was 11.6 inch long and 8 inch in diameter at its base, weighing 11 lb, including the 6.6 lb of crude TNT filling.
 The three metal legs welded to it were 6 inch long, intended to ensure the proper stand-off distance for the shaped charge to achieve maximum penetration.
-The 1.25 inch diameter handle was 59 inch long and weighed 3.3 lb, for an overall length of 78 inch (including the three legs) and weight of 14.3 lb.
+The 1.25 inch diameter handle was 59 inch long and weighed 3.3 lb, for an overall length of 78 inch including the three legs and weight of 14.3 lb.

 Operation

-To use the mine, the soldier would remove the security pin, then run towards the enemy armoured vehicle as if making a bayonet charge, and thrust the top of the mine against the target.
+To use a lunge mine, a soldier would remove the security pin, run towards the enemy armoured vehicle as if making a bayonet charge, and thrust the top of the mine against the target.
 The weapon needed to be held by the center with the left hand and by the bottom with the other hand.
 When the legs of the mine hit the objective, the handle was pushed forward, cutting a pin and making the striker move forward to the detonator.
 This would set off the mine, blowing up its user and, presumably, the targeted enemy armour.

 Armour penetration

 The mine was capable of penetrating about 6 inch of RHA at an angle of 90 degrees, and up to 4 inch at an angle of 60 degrees.
-However, the mine would almost always impact at 90 degrees should an attack be successful, thanks to the fine control of the impact angle afforded by direct, manual handling of the weapon.
+However, the mine would almost always impact at 90 degrees in the event of a successful attack, thanks to the fine control of the impact angle afforded by direct, manual handling of the weapon.